| | |

 Typically when you plant tomatoes, you want to water them evenly the first month to establish healthy, deep roots.
 After the first month, you can relax a bit.
 But just remember these crops do need water to survive so don’t stop watering completely!

 The hotter it gets, the more water a crop will need.
 Although you could stretch this a little by utilizing hoop frame gardens and mulching your crops!
-Just so you know, there’s also a variety seed pack for tomatoes, also!
+My favorite tomato I’ve grown yet was an heirloom tomato called Mr. Stripey, but there’s also a variety seed pack for tomatoes to you try out.

 tomatoes heat tolerant vegetables